 |Footscray, Hawthorn and North Melbourne all leave the VFA in favour of the VFL.|

-|Geelong Association leave the VFA.|
+|Geelong Association is kicked out of VFA.|

-|1929||The Oakleigh Purple and Golds and Sandringham Zebras enter the VFA.||12|
+|1929||Former junior club Oakleigh and new senior club Sandringham enter the VFA.||12|

 |1942||The VFA again ceases operations during the world war.||0|